akrzemi1/__sandbox__/papers/ccs_roles.md

 3. Apart from `default`, `audit` and `axiom` allow arbitrary identifier or namespace-qualified identifier in that position.
 Don't call them "levels" but something else, like "tags".
 These identifiers are passed to the violation handler if run-time checking is requested.

 4. Add a provision in the standard that, apart from these mandated in the Standard, there are implementation-defined ways to map CSS-es onto semantics that may include the tag, kind (precondition vs postcondition), enclosing namespace, translation unit.
+If some CCS tag is not recognized by the implementation, it should apply "ignore" semantics.

 References
 ----------